rramoscabral/MSSPOPowerUser---Training---SharePoint-Online-Power-User/Hands-on-Labs/CreateSharePointTeamSite.md

 1. You can add users, Microsoft 365 Groups, or security groups to give them access to the site.

-    1. Select one trainee if available.
+    1. Select one classmate if available.

     1. Select Full control or Edit.